xbtmatt/aptos-core/developer-docs-site/docs/guides/nfts/mint-nft-v2-cli.md

 <br/>

-We re-generate the object address with the GUID we generated earlier so we can transfer it to the receiver.
+We generate the object address with the GUID we generated earlier so we can transfer it to the receiver.

 ```rust
 let token_object = object::address_to_object<AptosToken>(object::create_guid_object_address(creator_addr, token_creation_num));